R-CoderDotCom/Awesome-R-packages/README.md

 - [drumr](https://github.com/jamesmartherus/drumr).
 Turn R into a Drum Machine.
 - [ggphysics](https://github.com/chang/ggphysics).
 Physics animations in ggplot2, just for fun.
 - [raptors animation](https://github.com/imjakedaniels/raptors_animation).
 Using gganimate to bounce emoji basketballs over the course of a game.

+# Graphics

+- [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html).
+A system for 'declaratively' creating graphics, based on "The Grammar of Graphics".
+- [ggvis](https://cran.r-project.org/web/packages/ggvis/index.html).
+An implementation of an interactive grammar of graphics, taking the best parts of 'ggplot2', combining them with the reactive framework of 'shiny' and drawing web graphics using 'vega'.
+- [Lattice](https://cran.r-project.org/web/packages/lattice/index.html).
+Trellis Graphics for R.
+- [highcharter](https://cran.r-project.org/web/packages/highcharter).
+A wrapper for the 'Highcharts' library including shortcut functions to plot R objects.
+- [Leaflet](https://cran.r-project.org/web/packages/leaflet/).
+Create and customize interactive maps using the 'Leaflet' JavaScript library and the 'htmlwidgets' package.
+- [RColorBrewer](https://cran.r-project.org/web/packages/RColorBrewer/index.html).
+Provides color schemes for maps (and other graphics) designed by Cynthia Brewer as described [here](http://colorbrewer2.org).

+## 3d plots

 More soon...